district10/blog/_posts/post-0001-pandoc-readme.md

 FictionBook2
   ~ If the `--webtex` option is used, formulas are rendered as images
-    using Google Charts or other compatible web service, downloaded and embedded in the e-book.
+    using CodeCogs or other compatible web service, downloaded and embedded in the e-book.
 Otherwise, they will appear verbatim.

 HTML, Slidy, DZSlides, S5, EPUB